When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Parker Mean?

-Along with names like Baker and Porter, Parker was one of the original occupational surnames.
-It is steeped in English origin but derived from an Old French term meaning “keeper of the park,” and later shortened to “park keeper” (1).
+Along with names like Baker and Porter, Parker was one of the original English occupational surnames.
+It is steeped in history, derived from the Old French term parchier, which itself comes from the Germanic word for “park” or “enclosure.”
+It was later anglicized to “park keeper” (1).

 How Popular Is the Name Parker?

-Parker is a very popular name, especially for boys, and peaked at number 72 in 2015 for the popularity of male births.
-In 2015, the total number of males born with the name Parker was 5,414, representing around 0.265 percent of all male births that year (2).
+Parker is a “modern classic” that has seen significant success in the last few decades.
+It is a very popular name, historically leaning toward boys, where it peaked at number 72 in 2015.
+In that year alone, the total number of males born with the name Parker was 5,414, representing around 0.265 percent of all male births (2).

 How Do I Pronounce Parker?